 One of my favorite things is a versatile team!
 I truly believe that participating in multiple sports is enriching to both person and dog and builds on that mutual partnership and trust.
 I am a consummate learner and energetic instructor, immersing myself in everything dog training!
 While teaching agility early in my career, I found how rewarding it was to teach and help others.
 The simple truth?
 People just really love their dogs and enjoy doing activities with them.
 Knowing this helps set the tone for how I run classes; giving students ample working time, staying positive when things get challenging, and giving more than 100% of my efforts toward their development.

-In my other life, I am married to a very supportive husband and we are happily raising our 13 year old son.
-I also work part-time at Xerox as a Software Engineering Manager.
+In my other life, I am married to a very supportive husband and we are happily raising our 14 year old son.
 I work very hard at balancing life and hope I am succeeding at “doing it all”.